You can listen to the podcast and read the show notes here

 This is the direction we're going with Preside, and the upcoming release, which … I don't know when this comes out, might be the latest release and our previous release introduced this notion of a rules engine in the core platform, that's really powerful and that allows you to start thinking about this and implementing really nice solutions for your applications and your clients, and combined, as well, with the release that's coming up, we have an email center that allows you to manage transactional email as well as marketing email and combine that with any rich data that you have in your application to do really powerful things.

-Michael Smith: Wow.
+Michaela Light: Wow.
 That sounds really useful for someone who's got a SAS product or anything where your customers interact with you and you're sending out transactional emails or other emails to them to encourage you to do certain behaviors on your site.

 Dominic Watson: Yes.

-Michael Smith: What kind of emails does preside support?
+Michaela Light: What kind of emails does preside support?
 Just transactional emails, or … ?

 Dominic Watson: No. We can do transactional emails and with the transactional emails we allow the editors to edit the content in that, so when you define the transactional email template that you will programmatically send out, say, an event booking confirmation, all you define is, actually, the variables that will be available to insert into that and you code whatever you need to do to generate that content, but then it's up to the editors to do the rest, and they're able to put in widgets, like we have in the front-end site.
 They're able to put those into the email content, so even in your transactional emails, the editors are able to put in some automated, even, content, that will allow them to promote other content.